|Nutrition Facts (per serving)|

 Gather the ingredients.

-Season the chicken cutlets with salt and pepper.
+Season the chicken cutlets generously with salt and pepper.

-In a medium bowl, combine the lemon zest, sour cream, chives, dill, and 1 tablespoon of the onion powder and mix together.
+In a medium bowl, combine the lemon zest, sour cream, chives, dill, and 1 tablespoon of the onion powder.

 Add the chicken and coat well.

-When ready to fry the chicken, combine the panko and remaining onion powder.
+When ready to fry the chicken, combine the panko and remaining 1 tablespoon onion powder, 1/2 teaspoon salt, and 1/4 teaspoon pepper.

-In a large heavy-bottomed skillet, heat about 1/4-inch canola oil over medium-high heat until the temperature reaches about 375 F.
+In a large heavy-bottomed skillet, heat about 1/4-inch canola oil over medium heat until the temperature reaches about 375 F.

-Working in batches, fry the chicken until golden brown, about 4 minutes per side.
+Working in batches, fry the chicken until golden brown, about 4 minutes per side, lowering the heat as necessary if the chicken is becoming brown too quickly.

-Transfer to a paper towel-lined plate and sprinkle with salt.
+Transfer to a paper towel-lined plate and sprinkle lightly with salt.

-Sprinkle cutlets with chives and top with a squeeze of lemon.
+Garnish the cutlets with chives and a squeeze of lemon.
+Serve immediately.

 How to Store

-For a tasty make-ahead meal, fry up a large batch of these cutlets and let them cool to room temperature.
-Then store them in a gallon freezer bag and reheat in a 350 F oven until warmed through.
+For a tasty make-ahead meal, fry up a large batch of cutlets and let them cool completely.
+Wrap each cutlet separately, then freeze in freezer bags.
+Remove desired number of cutlets from the freezer, and let thaw refrigerated.
+Reheat in a 350 F oven until warmed through.